Your Supplies...Delivered!

 Understanding CPAP Masks

 • Mask Frame: The frame provides the structure for the mask and holds the cushion in place.
-It's typically made of lightweight, flexible plastic or fabric for comfort.
+It's typically made of lightweight, flexible plastic or fabric for comfort, similar to an oxygen mask for sleeping but specifically designed for CPAP therapy.

 • Mask Cushion: The cushion creates a seal around your nose, mouth, or both, depending on the mask type.
 Cushions are often made from soft, flexible materials like silicone or gel for comfort and minimal leakage.